-- and the Central Depository Services (India) Ltd (CDSL) as of the end of business hours on Tuesday, September 14, 2021 and - b) To all those Members holding shares in physical form after giving effect to all valid share transmission and transposition requests lodged with the Company as of the end of business hours on Tuesday, September 14, 2021. - (xxi) To support the 'Green Initiative', the Members who have not registered their e-mail addresses are requested to the register the same with their Depository Participant(s) (DP) in case the shares are held by them in electronic form and with Alankit Assignment Ltd., Registrar & Share Transfer Agent in case the shares are held by them in physical form for receiving all communication including Annual Report, Notices, Financial Results etc. from the Company electronically. - (xxii) As per Regulation 40 of SEBI Listing Regulations, as amended, securities of listed companies can be transferred only in dematerialized form with effect from, April 1, 2019, except in case of request received for transmission or transposition of securities.
+- (xxvi)To support the 'Green Initiative', the Members who have not registered their e-mail addresses are requested to the register the same with their Depository Participant(s) (DP) in case the shares are held by them in electronic form and with Alankit Assignment Ltd., Registrar & Share Transfer Agent in case the shares are held by them in physical form for receiving all communication including Annual Report, Notices, Financial Results etc. from the Company electronically. - (xxvii)As per Regulation 40 of SEBI Listing Regulations, as amended, securities of listed companies can be transferred only in dematerialized form with effect from, April 1, 2019, except in case of request received for transmission or transposition of securities.
 Further, SEBI vide its circular no. SEBI/HO/MIRSD/RTAMB/CIR/P/2020/236 dated December 2, 2020 had fixed March 31, 2021 as the cut-off date for re-lodgement of transfer deeds and the shares that are re-lodged for transfer shall be issued only in demat mode.